NikolausBerl/Udacity-Deep-Reinforcement-learning/report.md

 #### Testsets and results

 *Test*
-I implememented the following control-parameter for testing the system.
+I implememented the following control-switches for testing the system.
 See point 5 of the Jupyter Notebook-File "Navigation.ipynb"

 *is_double_Q_network = True:*
-With this swich one can turn on/off the DDQN-System, otherwise the DQN-System works.
+With this switch you can turn on the DDQN-System, otherwise the DQN-System is activated.

 *is_experience_replay = True/False:*
 With this switch one can turn on/off the experience-replay proceeding.

 *self.test_on = True/False*
-This is a agent-class-Variable, to test the shapes of tensors.
+"test_on" is a agent-class-Variable, to test the shapes of tensors.
-If test_on is True, then during the first loop-pass of the learn-methode shapes and contents of important tensors are printed out.
+If "test_on == True", then during the first loop-pass of the learn-methode you will get information about shapes and contents of important nn-tensors.
 This should help retract what's going on with data-structures.